 $303.71 per credit hour

-As part of the prestigious UT System, The University of Texas of the Permian Basin offers working professionals a Bachelor of Business Administration in Marketing online for students seeking careers in a variety of marketing professions, including marketing management, advertising account management and social media management.
+As part of the prestigious UT System, The University of Texas Permian Basin offers working professionals a Bachelor of Business Administration in Marketing online for students seeking careers in a variety of marketing professions, including marketing management, advertising account management and social media management.
 Courses like Consumer Behavior, Marketing Research, Sales Management, Social Media Marketing, Energy Marketing, Promotion Marketing and International Marketing prepare you for success in the job market upon graduation.

 - Online courses are flexible and convenient